sa-tre/satre-specification/docs/source/pillars/supporting.md

 * - You must ensure that all projects using your TRE are aware of any associated costs and are able and willing to pay them.
   - Costs may include provision of the underlying TRE infrastructure, additional resources required in a specific TRE (for instance memory or additional compute), hardware including managed devices, and staff support costs
   - Mandatory
-* - You should be able to track the costs associated with each TRE project
+* - You should be able to track the costs associated with each TRE project.
-  - This includes knowing which costs are associated with which project, and having an appropriate charging mechanism in place in line with your organisational policy
+  - This includes knowing which costs are associated with which project, and having an appropriate charging mechanism in place in line with your organisational policy.
   - Recommended
 * - You should have a process in place to ensure your TRE provision remains financially sustainable.
   - This could include having a cost recovery process in place, or setting up a long-term funding mechanism to support projects with TREs.
-At any given time, you should have funds free to cover all potential foreseen TRE provision for at least 12 months
+    At any given time, you should have funds free to cover all potential foreseen TRE provision for at least 12 months.
   - Recommended
 * - You should minimise the cost of your TRE infrastructure wherever possible
   - You should have regular reviews of your TRE provision and actively work to bring down costs, streamline provision, and optimise support.